slamora/brackets-wiki/Brackets-Node-Process:-Overview-for-Developers.md

 ### Asynchronous methods

 This example showed a command that was registered as "synchronous" (`isAsync` was set to false in `registerCommand`).
 This terminology is a bit confusing, because all communication between Brackets and Node is actually asynchronous.
-What this means is that the function is synchronous on the Node side, so when DomainManager calls it, it expects to get a return value from the command function directly, which it then sends (asynchronously) back to Brackets.
+When `isAsync` is set to false, it means that the command function is synchronous on the Node side, so when DomainManager calls it, it expects to get a return value from the command function directly, which it then sends (asynchronously) back to Brackets.

 If your command is asynchronous on the Node side, you can pass `true` for the fourth parameter (`isAsync`) to `registerCommand`.
 If you do this, then the first parameter to your command will be a Node-style "errback" function.
 When your processing is done, call the errback with two arguments, `err` and `result`.
 If you encountered an error, then you should pass an error string back in `err`.
 If you succeeded, pass `null` for `err` and pass your result as the second argument to the errback.

-Your result or error will be sent back to your Brackets code via a resolved or rejected promise.
+In either case ("synchronous" or asynchronous), your result or error will be sent back to your Brackets code via a resolved or rejected promise, as mentioned above.

 ### Events